katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ## Create a regular expression

 There may be times when you need to use [regular expressions](https://www.regular-expressions.info/quickstart.html).
 Regular expression or regex is a sequence of characters that forms a pattern.
 This pattern can help you to search certain data in a text.

 The most basic regular expression consists of a single literal character or a sequence of literal characters.

-* `a` matches the first occurrence of the "a" character in your text.
+* `a` matches the first occurrence of the **a** character in your text.
-* `apple` matches the first occurrence of the "apple" characters in your text.
+* `apple` matches the first occurrence of the **apple** characters in your text.

 More complex regular expressions include special characters.
 * `\s` matches the first occurrence of the white space character in your text.